Nic

 After a funeral, everything gets quieter.
 You go back to work.
 You have a lot of evenings on your own.
 That’s just the reality of it.

-Sometimes when I’ve been doing it, I’ve been thinking about Mel, but I’ve been thinking about her taking joy in something.
+Sometimes when I’ve been doing it, I’ve been thinking about Mel, but I’ve been thinking about her taking joy in something or a fond memory of a silly situation we had together.
 That’s been really nice.
 It’s been good for me to get those things out.

 It didn’t feel like a big, heavy thing.
 But it’s given me an outlet; a bit more purpose.